nedkodimitrov/huffman-coding/README.md

 ## Decoding explained

+First read the size of the decoded input file content as long int and the size of the Huffman tree as short unsigned int from the input file header.

+Then reconstruct the Huffman tree:
 ```c
 // Reconstruct the serialized Huffman tree in the header of the compressed file.
 Returns the root of the tree or NULL if unsuccessful.
 node *ReconstructHuffmanTree(FILE *fp_in_file, unsigned short int tree_size);